Abdus Salam: Death

 The grave of Abdus Salam at Rabwah, Pakistan with the word 'Muslim' obscured.

-Abdus Salam died on 21 November 1996 at the age of 70 in Oxford, England, from progressive supranuclear palsy.
+Abdus Salam died on Thursday, November 21, 1996, at the age of 70, in Oxford, England, from progressive supranuclear palsy.
 His body was returned to Pakistan and kept in Darul Ziafat, where some 13,000 men and women visited to pay their last respects.
 Approximately 30,000 people attended his funeral prayers.

 Salam was buried in Bahishti Maqbara, a cemetery established by the Ahmadiyya Muslim Community at Rabwah, Punjab, Pakistan, next to his parents' graves.
 The epitaph on his tomb initially read "First Muslim Nobel Laureate".
 The Pakistani government removed "Muslim" and left only his name on the headstone.
-They are the only nation to officially declare that Ahmadis are non-Muslim.
+It is the only nation to officially declare that Ahmadis are non-Muslim.
 The word "Muslim" was initially obscured on the orders of a local magistrate before moving to the national level.
 Under Ordinance XX of 1984, being an Ahmadi, he was considered a non-Muslim according to the definition provided in the Second Amendment to the Constitution of Pakistan.